justingrammens/THAT-2022-WI/Hello_ML_World/README.md

 # Example

-We will be using Machine Learning to predict the values of a sine wave.
-This is the class "hello_world" application for machine learning on microcontrollers of feeding an algorithm data and letting it learn to predict the outputs based on the inputs.
-In this case it will be trying learn the function of Y = sin(x), by only having the data.
+We will be using #Machine Learning to predict the values of a sine wave#.
+This is the classic "hello_world" application for machine learning on microcontrollers of feeding an algorithm data and letting it learn to predict the outputs based on the inputs.
+In this case the neural network will be trying learn the function of Y = sin(x), by only having the data.

 # Hardware